contact@consultdmw.com

 Introduction

-Consider a spreadsheet in which you have assigned the range name nmData to a block of cells.
+Consider a spreadsheet in which you've assigned the range name nmData to a block of cells.
 Those cells contain values that you wish to total.
 You use this formula:

 =SUM(nmData)